fatalus69/WhatsTux/README.md

 # WhatsTux

-## Lightweight WhatsApp Destkop Emulator for Linux
+## Lightweight WhatsApp Desktop Emulator for Linux

 Use the [Web version of WhatsApp](https://web.whatsapp.com) as very lightweight Desktop App.